mbardoe/CS570-ClassNotes/Class_Notes/week_04/Day_8_SOL2.md

 [comment]: render
-# Day 10 CS570
+# Day 8 Solutions CS570
-## Test Review on Git/GitHub/OOP/TimedRobot
+## Test Review Solutions on Git/GitHub/OOP/TimedRobot

 1. Describe the purpose of a *branch* in git.
 What is the goal of a *main* branch?